-State laws and insurance companies' guidelines vary regarding if there is a grace period to put insurance on a new car.
+Answer: State laws and insurance companies' guidelines vary regarding if there is a grace period to put insurance on a new car.
 Your state may or may not offer a grace period for coverage to be placed on a vehicle.
-If the new car is your first vehicle or it will be an additional vehicle on your policy, thus not replacing a car already on your policy, then likely there is no grace period and insurance will need to be placed on the vehicle before you drive off the dealership's lot.
+If the new car is your first vehicle or it will be an additional vehicle on your policy (not replacing a car already on your policy), then there is no grace period and insurance will need to be placed on the vehicle before you drive off the dealership's lot.
 If you are financing the purchase, the lender will require that you buy a policy with comprehensive and collision coverage.

-If instead the new car is replacing a car that was on the policy, such as a car you traded in, some insurance companies will extend the old vehicle's insurance onto the new car for a few days so you have time to come in and change the information, others may not allow this.
-Normally it will depend upon what state law dictates.
+If instead, the new car is replacing a car that was on the policy, such as a car you traded in, some insurance companies will extend the old vehicle's insurance onto the new car for a few days so you have time to come in and change the information, others may not allow this.
+It will depend upon what state law dictates.
 Check with your state insurance regulatory body to find out what grace period, if any, the state allows.